department-of-veterans-affairs/vets-design-system-documentation/src/_includes/a11y/alerts.md

     ```
     <va-alert role="alertdialog" ...>...</va-alert>
     ```
-* **Advisory information, not important enough to be an alert: Use role="status".** Use this role on alert components that appear after a user interaction.
-This allows users with assistive tech to be notified of the change.
+* **Advisory information, not important enough to have an alert role: Use role="status".** Use this role on alert components that appear after a user interaction.
+This allows users with assistive tech to be notified of the change, but won't immediately interrupt them from the current task.
 Elements with the role status have an implicit `aria-live=polite` and an implicit `aria-atomic=true`.
     ```
     <va-alert role="status" ...>...</va-alert>
     ```